-In 2014, at the age of nine, Luke Lange was visiting with his grandmother when she noticed a bump on his neck.
-She mentioned it to Luke’s family who then immediately made an appointment to visit his doctor.
+In 2014, at the age of nine, Luke Lange was visiting his grandmother when she noticed a bump on his neck.
+She mentioned it to Luke’s family, who immediately made an appointment to visit his doctor.
 After a diagnosis and a second opinion, Luke was diagnosed with Hodgkin’s Lymphoma.
 He and his family spent the following two years in and out of hospitals and doctor’s offices.

 Founder of Luke’s FastBreaks & Cancer Survivor